 Easy Fall Wreath October 15, 2014 DIY, Fall Seasonal, Floral, Floral Tutorials, Home Decor, Outdoors 2 Comments 8071 We had a terrible storm here last night, lost power and everything.
 My friend Amy (yes, that Amy) and I went to yoga class and almost had to swim home!
 In the car, while I death gripped the seat as she drove in the “I can’t see anything” type downpour usually reserved for tropical countries, we lamented over the leaves pouring down just as hard.
 Watching in horror as they floated towards the gutter, we cried “Fall is ruined!”
 It was so dramatic.
 And also, that really did happen.
 When you live in Asheville -easily the most beautiful city in the country this time of year- this IS a crisis situation.
 But, I digress.
 Fall is still here, and I’ve recovered from my near-death experience.
 I wanted to show you this SUPER easy craft that would look great with your fall decorations or hanging on your front door.
 All you need is a wreath of choice and a stem of faux fall leaves.
 Please use a coupon or two for these items!
 Faux floral can be seriously overpriced.
 If the cashiers don’t try to run away when they see you approaching, you are not using enough coupons.
 This project is easy peasy.
 Just clip the individual branches and stick them in the wreath however you like.
 I found that using the little twiggy pieces to hold down individual or groups of leaves helped alot.
 You can also use some floral wire and tape to arrange single bunches.
 I cut two pieces of wire, threaded them through the little hole in the middle of the leaves, and folded them all together.
 This creates a “stem” base to stick into the wreath.
 For a more in-depth tutorial about wiring flowers, be sure to check out my corsage tutorial.
 Then take some floral tape and wrap the wire.
 I’m pretty sure brown tape exists, but I didn’t have any, and well…this is a minor problem in the grand scheme of life.
 Add these smaller sections in wherever you like.
 I decided to use this little guy on my front porch, along with some friends: the chippy chair, requisite pumpkins, and straw bale.
 Ooh so cute!
 I hope you’re enjoying fall as much as I am!
 2 Responses K October 15, 2014 so simple yet so beautiful!
-Reply » Pumpkin Topiary November 6, 2014 […] Easy Fall Wreath […] Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Leave this field empty CAPTCHA Code * Check here to Subscribe to notifications for new posts Notify me of follow-up comments by email.
+Reply » Pumpkin Topiary November 6, 2014 […] Easy Fall Wreath […] Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
+CAPTCHA Code * Check here to Subscribe to notifications for new posts Notify me of follow-up comments by email.
 Notify me of new posts by email.